 Specifically, Mr. Buffet’s company, Berkshire Hathaway, is throwing off cash by the billions, and so he is obliged to find homes for it, safe and comfortable investment homes, preferably those that earn very nice returns.

 This is a partial explanation for Buffet’s large investment, recently disclosed, in Exxon Mobil.
 He recently acquired 40 million shares worth $3.4 billion.
 As the world’s second most valuable company (after Apple), one worth more than $400 billion, analysts have commented that this is just the sort of large company that would attract an investor such as Buffet.
-Other large companies in which Berkshire holds significant stock include giants like Coca-Cola, Wells Fargo, IBM, and Wal-Mart.
+Other large companies who are producein stainless steel water bottles in which Berkshire holds significant stock include giants like Coca-Cola, Wells Fargo, IBM, and Wal-Mart.

 By investing in the oil titan, Buffet is going back to the roots of the modern world.
 In fact, it’s not an exaggeration to say that the transformation of the world economy from an agricultural one to industry has been based on the availability of abundant energy, harnessed for human purposes from many different sources, including coal, nuclear, water, wind, solar, and especially oil.
 The industrial revolution came about through the fusion of fossil fuels, metallurgy, and mechanical engineering into great machines that could do the work of hundreds of animals or people.